yukitom0/chatgpt-agent-complete-clone/README.md

 Our focus is on replicating ChatGPT Agent mode features in a server-side environment, but it is possible to combine this with a computer-using agent (CUA) that interacts with a graphical desktop.
 A full CUA requires an implementation of the `Computer` interface (handles actions like `click`, `scroll`, `type`, `keypress`, etc.) and an agent loop that sends these actions to your environment【606231921535403†L44-L49】【606231921535403†L56-L74】.
 The [openai-cua-sample-app](https://github.com/openai/openai-cua-sample-app) is a useful reference: it defines a `Computer` interface for different environments (local browser, Docker, remote browser) and a simple agent loop, and documents the supported actions like `click(x,y)`, `type(text)`, `scroll`, etc.【606231921535403†L68-L71】【606231921535403†L116-L126】.
 You can adapt those patterns to integrate this repository with a CUA workflow.

+For a concrete example, see the file [`cua/libreoffice_demo.md`](cua/libreoffice_demo.md), which walks through opening LibreOffice Writer, typing text, saving the document, and switching to a web browser using the `computer` tool.
 When running this project in a computer-using environment (such as a VM or remote desktop on Azure), you can manually open desktop applications like LibreOffice or a web browser using the provided tools.
+For example, the `computer` tool's `switch_app` API can launch LibreOffice or Chrome, allowing you to edit documents/spreadsheets or browse the web interactively.
+The `browser` tool is also available for text-only web access.
+Integrating these capabilities into the orchestrator would require sending CUA actions to your computer environment; see the sample app for guidance. open desktop applications like LibreOffice or a web browser using the provided tools.
 For example, the `computer` tool's `switch_app` API can launch LibreOffice or Chrome, allowing you to edit documents/spreadsheets or browse the web interactively.
 The `browser` tool is also available for text-only web access.
 Integrating these capabilities into the orchestrator would require sending CUA actions to your computer environment; see the sample app for guidance. project is for educational and demonstration purposes.
 It does not implement all security, error handling, or production considerations that a full ChatGPT Agent mode would require.